-- (ii) Moody's Investors Service (Moody's);
+(ii) Moody's Investors Service (Moody's);

-- (iii) Fitch Ratings (Fitch);
+(iii) Fitch Ratings (Fitch);

-- (iv) A.M.
+(iv) A.M.
 Best Company (Best); or

-- (v) any other rating agency approved by the superintendent..
+(v) any other rating agency acceptable to the superintendent.

-- (2) The superintendent will assign a reinsurer one of five ratings (Secure-1, Secure-2, Secure-3, Secure-4 or Vulnerable-5).
-The rating and corresponding collateral calculation will be as follows:
+(2) The superintendent will assign an assuming insurer one of five ratings (Secure-1, Secure-2, Secure-3, Secure-4 or Vulnerable-5).
+The rating and corresponding collateral calculation shall be as follows:

-Ratings Collateral Required
+Ratings Cedent Credit Allowed (gross of collateral)

-Secure-1 0%
+Secure-1 100 percent

-Secure-2 10%
+Secure-2 90 percent

-Secure-3 20%
+Secure-3 80 percent

-Secure-4 75%
+Secure-4 25 percent

-Vulnerable-5 100%
+Vulnerable-5 0 percent

-- (i) As part of the evaluation process, factors to be considered by the superintendent in determining the appropriate rating of a reinsurer shall include the following: - (a) The amount of the credit allowed shall be no greater than the percentage specified for the lowest rating as indicated below except as set forth in paragraph (3) of this subdivision and to the extent of amounts withheld as set forth in section 125.5(b) of this Part:
+(3) The amount of credit allowed shall be no greater than the percentage specified for the lowest rating as indicated in the following table except as set forth in paragraph (4) of this subdivision and to the extent of amounts withheld as set forth in section 125.4(b) of this Part: